oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 # Attacks and Mitigations

 This section gives a detailed description of attacks on OAuth implementations, along with potential countermeasures.
-This section complements and enhances the description given in [@!RFC6819].
+Attacks and mitigations already covered in [@!RFC6819] are not listed here, except where new recommendations are made.

 ## Insufficient Redirect URI Validation {#insufficient_uri_validation}